Pamela McGee: Personal life

+McGee earned a degree in economics while playing basketball at USC.
+She balanced her international basketball career with raising both children, home schooling, coaching, and teaching school in the off season.

-In 2013, it was announced that McGee and her son JaVale would be starring in their own reality television show, Mom's Got Game.
+In 2014, McGee and JaVale starred in their own reality television miniseries, Mom's Got Game.

-In 2021, her son JaVale won an Olympic gold medal for USA Basketball, making them the first mother-and-son duo to win Olympic gold.
+In 2021, JaVale won an Olympic gold medal for USA Basketball, making them the first mother-and-son duo to win Olympic gold.